Real Estate News Exchange (RENX)

 Although the Toronto industrial market’s availability rose to four per cent in Q3, the vacancy rate did not increase, as the majority of space that came to the market was represented by sublease listings rather than direct lease listings.
 Despite the increase in availability and asking net rental rates which declined again quarter-over-quarter, absorption turned positive in Q3 after it was negative the previous quarter.

-While square footage under construction has hovered around 15 million square feet for the last few quarters and a mere 1.6 million square feet of new supply was delivered in Q3, we are seeing a slight shift to more design builds as opposed to speculative development.
+While square footage under construction has hovered around 15 million square feet for the last few quarters, a mere 1.6 million square feet of new supply was delivered in Q3.
+However, there has been a slight shift to more design builds as opposed to speculative development.

 Vancouver